23584890704232/Iris/README.md

 ### Fork

-Gutted version of Iris v2.5.0 with all the requires replaced with loadstrings for private use
+Gutted version of Iris v2.5.0 with all the requires replaced with loadstrings & getgenv for private use